 ● The College Board has some materials on their site, and of course, there are countless SAT prep books and sample test papers available on the internet as well as at your local bookstores.

-● Prepare a meticulous schedule ahead of the d-day, and make sure you allow enough time to focus on the key areas.
+● Prepare a meticulous schedule ahead of D-day, and make sure you allow enough time to focus on the key areas.
 By making the most of the available resources, you can prepare for the PSAT/NMSQT in the most efficient way possible.

 ● It is also important to take at least one timed, full-length practice test about a week prior to the real PSAT.
 Simulating testing conditions as closely as possible can help you become more comfortable with the PSAT exam experience.

-Manya – The Princeton Review psat preparation comes with most updated, comprehensive psat preparation courses materials, based on the deliberate analysis of our Uber trainers.
-Get trained by our expert instructors, who have gone through certification training, and are experienced to help you meet your needs for psat test prep.
-Here at Manya you can get ready for the SAT by getting the best psat prep online with a personalized study plan, student portal, practice tests, detailed score report, refreshers, and much more.
+Manya – The Princeton Review PSAT preparation comes with the most updated, comprehensive PSAT preparation course materials, based on the deliberate analysis of our Uber trainers.
+Get trained by our expert instructors, who have gone through certification training, and are experienced to help you meet your needs for PSAT test prep.
+Here at Manya, you can get ready for the SAT by getting the best PSAT prep online with a personalized study plan, student portal, practice tests, detailed score reports, refreshers, and much more.